kirillgroshkov/kg-releases/readme.md

 One click to see release notes.

-Backend with all the magic is [here](https://github.com/kirillgroshkov/kg-backend).
+Backend with all the magic is [here](https://github.com/kirillgroshkov/kg-backend3).

 # Features

-- Free, opensource.
+- Free, open source.
 - Simple github login.
 Automatically gets github stars.
 - Built with free tier of cloud infrastructure.
-Big thanks to Now.sh, Firebase, Netlify.
+Big thanks to Netlify, Firebase, GCP.
 - Near-realtime release notification (currently checks every 10 minutes).

 Feature requests, issues, PRs are welcome!